logo for volleyballadvisors.com

 How to Make Volleyball Serving Drills Game-like?

-There needs to be passers to receive the ball, since it is different to place the serve on the court between the passers or away from the passers.
+There needs to be passers to receive the ball.
+It is different to place the serve on the court between the passers or away from the passers - than placing a serve on the mat, dots or cones.

 At the minimum players should always have targets where to place the ball.